Converus Advisory Board

 Bringing a Wealth of Industry Experience to the Table

-As practitioners and scientists, these experts are authorities in their respective vocations and add decades of experience and knowledge to the team.
+As practitioners and scientists, the Converus Advisory Board members are authorities in their respective vocations and add decades of experience and knowledge to the team.

 Don Krapohl is one of the world’s leading experts on credibility assessment.
 He’s currently the Director of Educational Services for Capital Center for Credibility Assessment, a company that provides services to the U.S. federal government.
 Previously, Don was a Special Assistant to the Chief at the National Center for Credibility Assessment (NCAA) and was a longtime editor of the American Polygraph Association quarterly publication, “Polygraph.”
 He also co-authored the 2015 book, “Fundamentals of Polygraph Practice.”
 He’s an expert in criminal justice, internal investigations, criminal investigations, interrogation, expert testimony and more.

 Krapohl holds a Master of Arts in Psychology from The Catholic University of America in Washington, D.C. and a Bachelor of Arts in Psychology from Saginaw Valley State University in Michigan.

 Charles Honts, Ph.D., is internationally recognized as one of the world’s top experts on credibility assessment — especially regarding interrogation and false confessions.
 He’s published and/or presented more than 300 scientific papers on deception detection and was co-editor (along with Converus Science Team members Drs.
 John Kircher and David Raskin) on the 2014 book, “Credibility Assessment.”
 Dr. Honts, a trained polygraph examiner, has also given expert testimony on interrogation and false confession, eyewitness identification, and the forensic interviewing of children in courts worldwide more than 100 times.
 In addition, he’s delivered lectures internationally.